jelhub/scimgateway/README.md

 Same as plugin "Loki" but using MongoDB
 Shows how to implement a highly configurable multi tenant or multi endpoint solution through `baseEntity` in URL

-* **RESTful** (REST Webservice)
+* **SCIM** (REST Webservice)
-Demonstrates user provisioning towards REST-Based endpoint
+Demonstrates user provisioning towards a SCIM endpoint using REST
-Using plugin "Loki" as a REST endpoint
+Using plugin "Loki" as SCIM endpoint
+Can be used as SCIM version-gateway e.g. 1.1=>2.0 or 2.0=>1.1
+Can be used to chain several SCIM Gateway's

 * **Forwardinc** (SOAP Webservice)
-Demonstrates user provisioning towards SOAP-Based endpoint
+Demonstrates provisioning towards SOAP-Based endpoint
 Using endpoint Forwardinc that comes with Broadcom/CA IM SDK (SDKWS) - [wiki.ca.com](https://docops.ca.com/ca-identity-manager/12-6-8/EN/programming/connector-programming-reference/sdk-sample-connectors/sdkws-sdk-web-services-connector/sdkws-sample-connector-build-requirements "wiki.ca.com")
 Shows how to implement a highly configurable multi tenant or multi endpoint solution through `baseEntity` in URL